-This section gives you a glimpse or two into the tabby cat’s fascinating history!
+This section gives you a glimpse or two into kitty’s fascinating history!

-All three had similar coat colors and patterns to today’s modern tabby cat.
+All three had similar coat colors and patterns to today’s modern tabby.

-Just one of the five original genetic strains of wild cat were tamed successfully.
-Felis Silvestris Lybica and these first tame pet cats were all tabby cats.
+People managed to tame just one of the five original genetic strains of wild cat successfully, These were African Wildcats, Felis silvestris lybica, and these first tame pet cats were all tabbies.

-The first true domesticated “tabby” cat coats that did NOT look like the original “mackerel” wild cat tabby coat have been traced back to Turkey in the 14th century!
+The first true domesticated “tabby” cat coats that did NOT look like the original “mackerel” wild coat have been traced back to Turkey in the 14th century!

-This deviation from the first tabby/mackerel coat colors is now attributed to deliberate breeding efforts.
-To produce different pleasing coat colors and patterns for pet tabby cat owners.
+Historians attribute this deviation from the first tabby/mackerel coat colors to deliberate breeding efforts.
+Breeders wanted to produce different pleasing coat colors and patterns for pet tabby cat owners.

-The first domesticated cats were tolerated primarily for their rodent-hunting skills.
-But biologists state that the most prominent genomic (DNA) changes that separate the first domestic cats from today’s modern tabbies is “more friendliness.”
+Undoubtedly, ancient people tolerated the first domesticated cats primarily for their rodent-hunting skills.
+But, biologists state that the most prominent genomic (DNA) change that separate the first domestic cats from today’s modern tabbies is “more friendliness.”

 However, modern pet cats have retained every bit of their predatory skills.
 These continue to serve them well and ensure them a place in modern families.

-In many ways, state biologists, this shows proof that cats “domesticated themselves”.
-Something they did in order to continue to enjoy the many advantages of their partnership with humans.
-Including protection from predation and steady food supplies.
+In many ways, biologists suggest this shows proof that cats “domesticated themselves”.
+This was something they did in order to continue to enjoy the many advantages of their partnership with humans.

-Today’s tabby cats have evolved in other notable ways to separate them from their wild cat ancestors.
-Including their tendency to thoroughly enjoy resting, napping and eating.
+Today’s tabbies have evolved in other notable ways to separate them from their wildcat ancestors.
+This includes their tendency to enjoy resting, napping, and eating thoroughly